ykamo001/AI/README.md

 We can tell exactly where this error happened, what the state of the server and function was, what time it happened, and which request it can be tied back to.
 ## [Testing](#testing)
+Testing should be a crucial part of development and no code should be shipped unless there are tests written to cover their use.
+We should also be able to let any developer test any particular test case without having them run all or none, much like table testing.
+We can still leverage the advantages of table-testing, but restructure the way the tests are invoked.

+Let's take a look at the integration tests for the `MS Paint` [server handler](https://github.com/ykamo001/backend/blob/master/internal/paint/provider_integration_test.go).
+Each one of these tests can be invoked separately along with all of them at once.

+For running all tests on the provider:
+`go test ./internal/paint -v --tags=integration -run Provider`

+For running a specific test case on the provider:
+`go test ./internal/paint -v --tags=integration -run Provider/success`
+`go test ./internal/paint -v --tags=integration -run Provider/invalid_x_input`

+For running all test:
+`go test ./... -tags integration`